hoang19020302/speci_api/README.md

 * Docker Engine installed on the server
 * Docker Compose v2
 * Domain name pointed to the server IP
-* Valid DNS records for the domain
+* Valid DNS records for the domain and subdomain
 * SSL certificates managed by Traefik (Let’s Encrypt)

 ---